Azure-Samples/media-services-v3-dotnet-core-functions-integration/logic-app-using-workflow-functions/README.md

 This Media Services Functions example is based on AMS REST API v3 on Azure Functions v2.

+See [here](https://raffertyuy.com/raztype/creating-an-azure-media-services-upload-workflow-using-azure-storage-and-logic-apps) to read more about how this logic app is implemented.

 ## Prerequisites for a sample Logic Apps deployments

 ### 1. Deploy the Advanced VOD Workflow Azure Functions